-Here is another reason center-based employment should not be cut or eliminated: employers will NOT want to hire disabled adults and pay them minimum wage, when they can get non-disabled adults who will be more productive and have less issues with social skills.

-And finally, the best reason: I have rad the law.
+Here is another reason center based employment should not be cut or eliminated. employers will NOT want to hire disabled adults and pay them minimum wage, when they can get non disabled adults who will be more productive and have less issues with social skills.
+And finally, the best reason.
+I have read the law.
 It is NOT intended to be a means for budget cutting by state agencies, but only a way to get more individuals with disabilities out in the community, IF they have the skills.
-Many if not most. don't.
-Just like schools are required to offer a full spectrum of educational settings and services for students with disabilities, so the state should do the same control does center based programs means many, many individuals with disabilities would be stuck at home, unable to work at all, too high-functioning for a day program.
+Many if not most, don't.
+Just like schools are required offer a full spectrum of educational settings and services for students with disabilities, so the, redacted text, center based programs means many, many individuals with disabilities would be stuck at home, unable to work at all, too high functioning for a day program.
 It would be devastating and cruel.

-Please, please, do not cut these programs.
-This was not the intent of Employment First!!!
+Please, please. do not cut these programs.
+This was not the intent of Employment First!!!.
+Redacted text.

-Parent, Sister, Teacher of Disabled Individuals
+Parent, Sister.
+Teacher of Disabled Individuals

-1994 St. 1997

-From: Sent: To: Subject: Chad Peters <cha2166618@maricopa.edu> Monday, August 31, 2015 5:28 PM HCBS All day programs and employment programs at marc center

-SMA 134
+From.
+Chad Peters <cha2166618@maricopa.edu>

+Sent.
+Monday, August thirty one, two thousand fifteen, 5:28 PM

-I am a family friend of a 25 year old young man who works at the Marc's Center and it would be so devastating to this boy if this center was closed down.
+I am a family friend of a twenty five year old young man who works at the Marc's Center and it would be so devastating to this boy if this center was closed down.
 He loves his job and he needs the socialization that it gives him.
-This boy is non-verbal and very much depends on people to watch him.
+This boy is non verbal and very much depends on people to watch him.
 Although he is very smart he still needs supervision in a work setting.
-He will always give 100% at the Marc Center but for his own growth he needs the social atmosphere where it makes him feel liked and accomplished, plus the little bit of money he makes helps him to buy things he loves such as headphones and it also helps him with his money goals.
+He will always give one hundred percent at the Marc Center but for his own growth he needs the social atmosphere where it makes him feel liked and accomplished, plus the little bit of money he makes helps him to buy things he loves such as headphones and it also helps him with his money goals.
 There is no way he could ever work out in a public setting, because he is non verbal and needs to be directed on what he needs to be doing.
 The customers would never be able to communicate with him and therefore it would be frustrating for both him and the customer.
 His parents also have little means of transportation and for them to have to drive him around to various jobs would cause a huge hardship on his family.
 I am asking you to please not shut down the program at the Marc Center these special kids need to have a place to go where they are accepted and loved and feel very accomplished and proud of themselves.
+Thank you.